buddha-dharma/website/user/pages/02.community/sidebarpage.en.md

 - Meditation Group in Neuenburg, Baden.
 Managed by Henry.

 #### United-States
-- Meditation Group in Brooklyn, New York.
-Managed by Ric.
 - Meditation Group in Chico, California.
 Managed by Mike.